Home > Blog > Craft > 20 Writing Fellowships for Authors, Journalists and Poets

 10. Pen Center Emerging Voices Fellowship

-From January to July in Los Angeles, Emerging Voices fellows will work on a specific writing project with a professional mentor in addition to attending organized events and classes.
+For five months in Los Angeles, Emerging Voices fellows will work on a specific writing project with a professional mentor in addition to attending organized events and classes.

 Writers of fiction, creative nonfiction and poetry are invited to apply.
 The fellowship is not open to writers who have an undergraduate degree in English with a creative writing emphasis, or those who have completed MA or MFA creative writing programs.
 And if you’re already widely published or can boast an array of accolades, this isn’t the fellowship for you.